Soft & Chewy Molasses Cookies

 Storage and freezing

-- Thawing dough.
-When you’re ready to bake cookies, remove the dough balls from the freezer, set them on an ungreased baking sheet that is lined with parchment or a silicone baking mat and let them thaw.
-Once they are close to room temperature (after about 30 mins), bake as directed in the recipe.
+- Thaw.
+When you’re ready to bake, remove the dough balls from the freezer, set them on a lined baking sheet and let them thaw.
+Once they are close to room temperature (after about 1-2 hours), bake as directed.

 - Bake from frozen.
-Baking from frozen will work just fine.
-The tops of your cookies may darken a bit more, but they will still be fabulous.
-Follow all of the cooking instructions, but add a minute or two onto the bake time.
+Follow all of the baking instructions, but add a minute or two onto the bake time.

-- Make ahead cookie dough.
-If you are wanting to prep just several days ahead, you can keep cookie dough in an airtight container in the refrigerator for up to 4 days.
+- Make ahead dough.
+To prep just several days ahead, you can keep cookie dough in an airtight container in the refrigerator for up to 4 days.

 - Freezing baked cookies.
-Baked molasses cookies freeze very well.
-Store cookies in a freezer-safe container or baggie and freeze the cookies for up to 3 months.
+Store completely cooled cookies in a freezer-safe container or baggie and freeze for up to 3 months.
+Thaw at room temperature on a paper towel when you’re ready to enjoy.

-- Storing baked cookies.
-Baked cookies will keep in an airtight container or zip-top baggie for about 1 week, but I can’t imagine them lasting that long!
+- Storing leftovers.
+Baked cookies will keep in an airtight container or zip-top baggie, at room temperature, for about 1 week, but I can’t imagine them lasting that long!

 Beware, it’s really easy to eat about a dozen of these soft, chewy, warmly spiced molasses cookies before you even realize what you just did.
 You only live once, so indulge and enjoy!